Mario85S/finalCapstone/README.md

 # FinanceCalculators

 ## Description
-FinanceCalculators is a Python-based project that provides two financial calculators: an investment calculator and a bond calculator.
-The investment calculator calculates the amount of interest you will earn on your investment over a certain period of time.
-The bond calculator calculates the amount you will have to pay on your home loan.
+The provided Python code includes two financial calculators: an investment calculator and a bond calculator.
+The investment calculator calculates the total amount of a given investment after a certain number of years, considering either simple or compound interest.
+The bond calculator calculates the monthly repayments of a bond given the present value of the house, the interest rate, and the number of months the user plans to repay the bond.
+The code includes functions to validate user input and ensure that it is either a float or an integer.
+The user is prompted to choose between the investment and bond calculators, and their choice determines which calculations are performed.
+If the user enters invalid input at any point, they are informed and asked to try again.

 ## Table of Contents
 1. Installation